deeparsh7/AnagramFinder/README.md

 It iterates through the words list, avoiding duplicate comparisons, and checks for anagrams using the are_anagrams function.
 Anagrams are stored in the anagram_pairs list, and non-anagram words are stored in the non_anagram_set.

 Finally, the script prints anagram pairs and non-anagrams if they exist, and displays a message if no anagram pairs or non-anagrams are found.
-The time and space complexity of the algorithm are explained in the previous responses.

 **Functionality**